Kent Base Ball Club

 wish the young men success in their present undertaking.
 We claim, for

-in the State, and we see no reason why they cannot excel in the practice
+sportsmen in the State, and we see no reason why they cannot excel in

-of our national game, and can give no reason for croakers entertaining the
+the practice of our national game, and can give no reason for croakers

-there was dissension within the club and the founding Board of Directors
+dissension within the club and the founding Board of Directors was

-on repository at the Grand Rapids Public Library.
-And since he was
+the club minutes, on repository at the Grand Rapids Public Library.
+And

-Secretary of the organization, the beginning 45 pages
+since he was Secretary of the organization, the beginning 45 pages of

 signature